13luiscabral13/SDLE/docs/Report.md

 - [5.
 References](#5-references)
 - [6.
 Members](#6-members)

+## 0. Context and overview

+- `Local-First Design`: prioritizes a local-first approach, running code on user devices for data persistence.
+This ensures offline functionality, enhancing user experience by allowing them to access and modify their shopping lists without an internet connection.

+- `Collaborative Lists`: ach shopping list has a unique ID, facilitating collaboration.
+Users with the list ID can seamlessly collaborate, enabling them to collectively manage and update shopping lists.

 ## 1. Technology

 The selected client-side technologies prioritize simplicity and user-friendliness, placing a strong emphasis on delivering a seamless experience, especially in web applications where ease of installation and use is paramount.
 The selected technologies for this project encompass: